-He graduated from Monash University, Australia with a Bachelor of Economics Degree majoring in Accounting in 1986 and also a Bachelor of Laws Degree in 1987.
+He graduated from Monash University, Australia with a Bachelor of Economics degree with a major in Accounting in 1986 and also a Bachelor of Laws Degree in 1987.
 He was subsequently admitted and enrolled as an Advocate and Solicitor of the High Court of Malaya in 1989.
 He is also a Fellow Member of Certified Practising Accountant Australia (FCPA).